 Newest School: FluentU (Web, iOS and Android)

 Just type a word into the FluentU search box and you’ll see real French videos that have the word.
 You can immediately click the Dialogue tab to see a full transcript from the video alongside a professional English translation, to learn the word’s meaning in context.
-But you can also watch the video, where you’ll get interactive subtitles to learn the word you searched (or any other!).
+But you can also watch the video, where you’ll get interactive subtitles that provide info about every word in the clip.

 Click any word in the subtitles for an instant definition, translation, memorable picture and examples.
 FluentU will also point you to other videos that have the word so you can understand how to use it in any context.

 No matter what your strategy is for building vocabulary, using a dictionary to learn a language isn’t just a great option—it’s practically a necessity.
 And, honestly, with any one of these four French-English dictionaries, you’ll be well on your way to building your vocabulary in no time.
 Just remember: make sure they’re helping your knowledge, not hurting it.

 Finally, no matter which French-English dictionary you end up sticking with, you should definitely try the old school method at least once—even if it’s a bit rébarbatif.